 After session tasks, but not limited to:

-Assist chair to update partipants status based on attendance, and inform participants of any change in status and ensure that a list of active (i.e., Aspirant, Potential-Voter or Voter) participants is posted on the 802.11 website
+Assist chair to update participant status based on attendance, and inform participants of any change in status and ensure that a list of Active and Former-Voter participants is posted on the 802.11 website.

-Prepare WG ballot documentation on the 802.11 website, interface with IEEE-SA staff as necessary to conduct ballots, collect ballot return forms, and prepare consolidated ballot results
+Prepare WG ballot documentation on the 802.11 website, interface with IEEE-SA staff as necessary to conduct ballots, collect ballot return forms, and prepare consolidated ballot results.

-Update web site : meeting arrangements, ballot status
+Update web site : meeting arrangements, ballot status.

-Update 802.11 Draft documents on the 802.11 members-only web site
+Update 802.11 Draft documents on the 802.11 members-only web site.

-Update 802.11 email list servers
+Update 802.11 email list servers.

 Working Group Secretary

-See Guidelines for 802.11 Secretaries .and IEEE Standards Companion ([other1]) for details on content and form of minutes.
+See section 10 of this document, Guidelines for 802.11 Secretaries and the IEEE Standards Companion document ([other1]) for details on content and form of minutes.

 Working Group Technical Editor